Target SIL

 Definition:

-Target Safety Integrity Level (Target SIL) is the required SIL determined during the SIL allocation process.
-This is typically done via a LOPA or could be with a risk graph and a few others.
+Target SIL (or Target Safety Integrity Level) is the required SIL determined during the SIL allocation process.
+This is typically done via a LOPA or could be with a risk graph and a few other things.

 Target SIL is the required level of risk reduction (SIL 1, 2, 3, or 4) identified during analysis, before design or implementation of the SIF.
 The design and validation teams must then verify that the SIF, as built and configured, meets or exceeds that target.